Modified: May 17, 2021

 How Cultivate Processes Personal Data

 Cultivate is a “processor” of your personal data.
-This means that Cultivate will collect and process your personal data only as instructed or permitted by our Customer (your employer).
-In this case, Cultivate’s use of such information is limited to the purpose of providing the service for which the Customer has engaged Cultivate.
-For example, providing or improving the leadership and coaching tools, preventing or addressing service or technical problems, in accordance with Customer’s other instructions and the relevant agreement between the Customer and Cultivate, or as may be required by law.
+This means that we will collect and process your personal data only as instructed or permitted by our Customer (your employer).
+In this case, our use of such information is limited to the purpose of providing the service for which the Customer has engaged us.
+For example, providing or improving the leadership and coaching tools, preventing or addressing service or technical problems, in accordance with Customer’s other instructions and our agreement with the Customer, or as may be required by law.

-Customer (your employer) is responsible for complying with any privacy laws that require providing notice, disclosure, and/or obtaining consent prior to using Cultivate’s software or collecting or transferring any of your personal data to Cultivate.
+Our Customer (your employer) is the “controller” of your personal data and is responsible for complying with any privacy laws that require providing notice, disclosure, and/or obtaining consent prior to using Cultivate’s software or collecting or transferring any of your personal data to us.

 How Cultivate Discloses Your Personal Data

-Cultivate will disclose personal data when instructed by our Customer.
-We may disclose your personal data to our affiliates and third party processors as needed to provide the services that you and our Customer have requested.
+We will disclose other personal data when instructed by our Customer.
+We may disclose your personal data to third party processors as needed to provide the services that you and our Customer have requested.
 These entities are contractually bound to limit the use of your personal data as needed to perform the services.

-Cultivate will refer any request for disclosure of personal data by a law enforcement authority to the Customer.
-Cultivate may, where it concludes that it is legally obligated to do so, disclose personal data to law enforcement or other government authorities.
-Cultivate will notify Customer of such request unless prohibited by law.
+We will refer any request for disclosure of personal data by a law enforcement authority to the Customer.
+We may, where legally obligated, disclose personal data to law enforcement or other government authorities.
+We will notify Customer of such request unless prohibited by law.

 General Data Protection Regulation “GDPR”

-Cultivate has obtained a GDPR Validation from TrustArc to further demonstrate its ability to assist Customers in complying with their relevant privacy obligations.
-A copy of the validation letter can be provided to Customers upon request.
+We obtain an annual GDPR Validation from TrustArc to further demonstrate our ability to assist Customers in complying with their relevant privacy obligations.
+A copy of the latest validation letter can be provided to Customers upon request.